Nandini Mukherjee: Education

-Teaching
+Teaching career

-After graduating in 1987 with a BE in computer science & engineering from Bengal Engineering College, Shibpur she joined ORG systems private ltd as a graduate engineer trainee.
-Mukherjee began teaching in the Computer Science and Engineering Department at Jadavpur University in 1992.
-As of 2016 she was the Director of the university's School of Mobile Computing while advising multiple PhD students.
+After graduating in 1987 with a BE in computer science and engineering from Bengal Engineering College, Shibpur she joined ORG systems private ltd as a graduate engineer trainee.
+Mukherjee began teaching in the computer science and engineering department at Jadavpur University in 1992.
+As of 2016 she was the director of the university's school of mobile computing.

-In 2001 she went to Newcastle University to research high performance computing.
-She published over 80 research papers.
+In 2001 she went to Newcastle University to research high-performance computing.

+By May 2024, she had published over 250 research papers.

 She supervised research projects funded by different agencies of the Government of India.
 Mukherjee leads a collaborative research project to investigate the application of mobile computing and wireless sensor networks to Indian rural health systems.

-Social activities
+Political career

+Mukherjee was involved with the Students' Federation of India in her college days.
+Later on she associated with the movement for self-reliance in science and technology through the Forum of Scientists, Engineers and Technologists (FOSET) and the Vigyan Mancha.